ericmariot/aya/README.md

 ```

 It is used to save your current location from the IP Address, and also caches cities that are used in the `weather` command!
-You can clear the config file with `aya clearConfig`
+You can clear the config file with `$ aya clearConfig`

 #### License
 [MIT](LICENSE)